 Tencent Cloud has built a lot of central IDCs in Hong Kong (China), Thailand, Singapore, Germany, Toronto, Silicon Valley, Russia, South Africa, and South Korea and continues expanding into more countries and regions.
-These central IDCs hosts all the modules needed for global live broadcasting and are deployed in a distributed manner with a decentralized architecture to better server global end users and guarantee fast failover upon any IDC exceptions.
+These central IDCs hosts all the modules needed for global live broadcasting and are deployed in a distributed manner with a decentralized architecture to better serve global end users and guarantee fast failover upon any IDC exceptions.
 Taking into account the impact of low cross-border network quality and stability on live broadcast latency and lag, central nodes are interconnected through Direct Connect.
 Mainland China central nodes are interconnected with those outside of Mainland China through Direct Connect lines with the Hong Kong node as a relay.
 The overall architecture is as shown below:

 To intuitively demonstrate the acceleration performance of overseas central nodes, we compare the statistics of Chinese end users watching US live streams.
 As you can see in the figure below, acceleration via Direct Connect keeps the lag rate low and the network stable.

 Central nodes can perfectly meet the needs of local end users, but the needs of those in countries and regions without central nodes should also be catered for.
 Due to various restrictions, no central nodes have been built in these regions, and thus cache nodes are required.
 Such countries and regions are called edge regions, where the cross-border network quality is relatively low, and the lagging rate of cross-region pull is quite high.
-Examples of such regions includes Malaysia, Indonesia, the Middle East, India, Africa, and South America.
+Examples of such regions include Malaysia, Indonesia, the Middle East, India, Africa, and South America.
 For these edge regions, Tencent Cloud sets priorities for service modules.
 The first priority is ensuring that valid local users can watch live streams without the need of cross-border transmission of local data.
 Services of other modules are re-pulled from edge servers to central nodes and finally implemented on central nodes.
 As you can see in the figure below, after local node acceleration is enabled in an edge region, the lagging rate is significantly reduced, and the acceleration performance is much higher than that of other service providers in the industry.